There Are So Many Ways To Get Involved at Saint Mark

 Watch for ways to get involved in mission/service in our weekly digital newsletter, the Heart Beat.

-Some disciples are endowed with the gift and unique ability for leadership in the church.
+Some disciples are endowed with the gift for leadership in the church.
 Lay Leaders are called, elected and equipped to assume leadership of the many necessary operations of the church.
 Below is a list of the many ways that lay leaders can be involved in the daily operations of the church:

 Council of Stewards: Main Ministry Approval and Coordination Group for Saint Mark (Including Program Plans and Budgets)